 As an institution, CDSP realizes that international students face special considerations.
-International students can apply directly to any of our degree programs (M.Div., M.T.S., M.A.), however one of the important considerations is the ability to show financial self-sufficiency.
+International students can apply directly to our MDiv program, however one of the important considerations is the ability to show financial self-sufficiency.

-International student issues are administered by the Dean of Students.
-A full copy of the CDSP International Student Policy is available by contacting the Dean of Students or calling 510-204-0715.
+International student issues are administered by the Director of Student Services and Recruitment.
+A full copy of the CDSP International Student Policy is available by contacting the Director of Student Services and Recruitment or calling 510-204-0715.

 - Apply online